dsnet/tri-approx/README.md

 ![pipeline-sine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-sine_lite.png)

+Pipelined implementation of sine.
+The hardware resource required for sine is slightly less than that of cosine.
+However, it is slightly less accurate also.

 ![pipeline-cosine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-cosine_lite.png)

-In the computation of cosine, note that the stage to compute *x⁸* could be reduced since it could be computed in parallel with *x⁶* by squaring *x⁴*.
+Pipelined implementation of cosine.
+Note that the stage to compute *x⁸* could be reduced since it could be computed in parallel with *x⁶* by squaring *x⁴*.
 This extra stage was kept so that the pipeline lengths would be identical for sine and cosine computations.